Wyckoff-Bennett Homestead

-The Wyckoff-Bennett-Mont Homestead in Flatlands, Brooklyn, New York City, is a National Historic Landmark.
+The Wyckoff-Bennett Homestead in Flatlands, Brooklyn, New York City, is a National Historic Landmark.
 It is believed to have been built before 1766.
-During the American Revolution, it housed Hessian soldiers, two of whom, Captain Toepfer of the Ditfourth regiment and Lieut.
+During the American Revolution it housed Hessian soldiers, two of whom, Captain Toepfer of the Ditfourth regiment and Lieut.
 M. Bach of the Hessen-Hanau Artillerie, scratched their names and units into windowpanes.
 It was declared a National Historic Landmark in 1976.
 It is part of the New York State Revolutionary War Heritage Trail.